kid0m4n/p2/source/_posts/2014-04-04-wireless-arduino.markdown

 An example of this could be if you want to switch on an LED when somebody walks into the room, you will use a motion sensor and then your program will monitor its input and set the LED to on or off accordingly.

 To get all this working together you need to upload a program to the Arduino by connecting it to a computer through USB and then use the Arduino IDE.
 All sounds great right?
 Except the unmounting and mounting of your Arduino!

+>> "you can configure new sensors... without having to re-write the program.
+All this without disturbing your Arduino sitting... in another room!

 To do away with the need of disconnecting the Arduino from the circuit and connecting it to the computer, I wrote an Arduino program (also known as a sketch) which does not hardcode the input and output pins.
 Instead, it waits and accepts this configuration over a wireless channel created using cheap nRF24l01 modules.
 All you need is one module attached to the Arduino (receiver) and another module attached to either another Arduino or a Raspberry Pi (sender).
 The sender can then send configuration strings as commands like this: